 The Leniency Program is the cornerstone of the Antitrust Division's cartel enforcement regime.
 It creates powerful incentives for self-reporting by wrongdoers, which can have a significant destabilising effect on a conspiracy.
 The Leniency Program has had a significant effect on enforcement.
-According to a 2011 report by the Government Accountability Office, id., at 1869-1870 (quoting Fed.
-Rule Civ.
-Proc.
-44.1).
+According to a 2011 report by the Government Accountability Office, the Division filed a total of 173 criminal cartel cases between 2004 and 2010, 129 of which involved a successful leniency applicant (75 per cent).
+The success of the Leniency Program has been such that more than 50 jurisdictions have adopted similar programmes of their own.